VeryHardBit/DOOM-Eternal-Macro/README.md

 You can start the macro with `python/macro-main.py`.

-The script will analyze the files in `python/config/` and perform action accordingly.
+The script will analyze the files in `python/config/`

-This will be ready for release soon.
+README.md will be updated